innavoig23/Post-Processing-of-EMG-Decomposition-Results-from-DEMUSE/README.md

 - **Automatic computation of Conduction Velocity (CV) for individual MUs**
 - **Estimation of MU Territory**

-Additionally, a **(GUI)** might be developed in the future to simplify the processing and visualization of results.
+Additionally, a **Graphical User Interface (GUI)** might be developed in the future to simplify the processing and visualization of results.

 ## Analysis Parameters (`anParams` struct)